asinck/Ping-Pong/README.md

 Red, orange, and yellow are easily seen, but have a fair amount of noise and overlap.
 Blue and aqua work fairly well.
 Purple and pink detection can depend on the lighting.
-Green color detection doens't work too well, except for light green.
+Green color detection doesn't work too well, except for light green.

 Use the first letter of a color to select it for color detection.
 Pink is selected with 'i'.